-The following is a summary of the outcomes during the FY19 program year:
+The following is a summary of the outcomes during the FY20 program year:

-Goal: Affordable Housing/Homeownership Assistance: The City provided 4 first time homebuyers with settlement assistance during the program year in order to purchase affordable housing in the City of Dover.
+Goal: Affordable Housing/Homeownership Assistance: The City provided 10 first time homebuyers with settlement assistance during the program year in order to purchase affordable housing in the City of Dover.

-Goal: Affordable Housing /Homeowner Rehabilitation: During program year 2019, emergency home repairs were completed on 7 owner occupied homes.
+Goal: Affordable Housing /Homeowner Rehabilitation: During program year 2020, emergency home repairs were completed on 4 owner occupied homes and 3 home were completed through the Homeowner Rehabilitation Program.

-Dover Interfaith Mission for Housing sheltered 247 homeless men during the program year that benefited from the operating cost to maintain the shelter.
+Dover Interfaith Mission for Housing sheltered 170 homeless men during the program year that benefited from the operating cost to maintain the shelter.